Singular reduction modules of differential equations: Motivating example: evolution equations

 \begin{proof} Both the first and second statement are equivalent to the fact that the coefficients~$\eta^s$ satisfy the system ${\rm DE}_0(\mathcal L)$ consisting of the equations~\eqref{EqInvCondForSingularReductionModulesOfEvolEqs} and~\eqref{EqsDetForSingularReductionModulesOfEvolEqs}.
 The module~$\hat Q$ is ultra-singular for~$\mathcal L$ if and only if $\eta^0=\tilde H$, i.e. the module~$\hat Q$ coincides with $\tilde Q$, and this module is involutive. \end{proof}

-\begin{theorem} Up to the equivalence of solution families, for any equation of the form~\eqref{EqGenEvolEq} there exists a one-to-one correspondence between one-parametric families of its solutions and $n$-dimensional reduction modules formed by vector fields with zero coefficient of $\p_t$.
+\begin{theorem} Up to the equivalence of solution families, for any equation of the form~\eqref{EqGenEvolEq} there exists a one-to-one correspondence between one-parameter families of its solutions and its $n$-dimensional reduction modules formed by vector fields with vanishing $t$-components.
 Namely, each module of the above kind corresponds to the family of solutions which are invariant with respect to this module.
-The problems of the construction of all one-parametric solution families of equation~\eqref{EqGenEvolEq} and the exhaustive description of its $n$-dimensional reduction modules formed by vector fields with vanishing coefficient of $\p_t$ are completely equivalent. \end{theorem}
+The problems of the construction of all one-parameter solution families of equation~\eqref{EqGenEvolEq} and the exhaustive description of its $n$-dimensional reduction modules formed by vector fields with vanishing $t$-components are completely equivalent. \end{theorem}